-□ b.
-For search warrants submitted by electronic means, the magistrate may consider additional testimony or exhibits.
-J 5. mine whether the source of the information in idavit is reliable. □ a. nant is presumed to be honest se of the oath). □ b.
-A named victim, eyewitness, or citizen informant who reports a crime is presumed reliable. □с.
-An unr named informant's reliability may be by: 1 (1) Recitation of lack of criminal record, good reputation in the community for general veracity, and gainful employment; ( 2) Corroboration of details provided by the informant; ( 3) Recitation that informant has provided true, correct, and reliable information in the past; or ( 4) Declaration by informant against penal interest.
-3 6.
-Determine the basis of the source's knowledge as whether the information from the source is credib □ a. of direc nformation first-hand and the result ct observation of the facts rather than nion or a conclusion? □ b.
-Is the information hearsay and, if so, is there an indication of its reliability?
-Is the information corroborated by other sources or independent investigation? □ c.
+□ b. means, arch warrants submitted by electronic the magistrate may consider nal testimony or exhibits.
+5 . nine whe ther the source of the information in reliable. □ a. fiant is presumed to be honest se of the oath). □ b. ed victim, eyewitness, or citizen ant who reports a crime is presumed e. □с.
+An unr named informant's reliability may be by: ( 1) Recitation of lack of criminal record, good reputation in the community for general veracity, and gainful employment; 1 (2) Corroboration of details provided by the informant; ( 3) Recitation that informant has provided true, correct, and reliable information in the past; or ( 4) Declaration by informant against penal interest.
+6 . basis of the source's knowledge and formation from the source is credible. □ a. of direc nformation first-hand and the result observation of the facts rather than nion or a conclusion? □ b. nformation hearsay and, if so, is n indication of its reliability? □ c. nformation corroborated by other s or independent investigation?

-Magistrates who consider additional information will have additional responsibilities under the new Art.
+Magistrates who consider additional information will have additional responsibilities under Art.
 18.01(b-1), C.C.P.
 See Checklist 2-10.